What the special rules are for

 - palliative treatment or palliative care in any form including palliative chemotherapy, immunotherapy or radiotherapy

-- symptom control only
+- receiving symptom control and / or psychosocial support only

 - no further treatment planned/available